 “It’s very much an evolving industry and we’re having a lot of fun being a part of it,” Crawford says.
 “Our ultimate goal is to improve healthcare all over the world.”

 A Syracuse University undergrad, Crawford attended law school at the State University of New York at Buffalo.
 She spent her early professional life at two top law firms in New York City and Charlotte, Cahill Gordon & Reindel LLP and King and Spalding LLP.

 Well-versed in IPOs, bonds, and financing, in 2012 she caught the eye of Premier, Inc., a Charlotte, North Carolina, a healthcare technology company.
 Though the company initially kept their IPO plans a secret, she’d assist in the successful pitch in 2013.

 Crawford then took her skills to legal services provider Axiom in the latter half of 2018, handling contractual matters for another publicly traded healthcare technology company.
-That short stretch, as well as her years at Premier, would prep her well for the immense to-do list she’d be handed at Medici.
+That short stretch, as well as her years at Premier, would prep her well for the immense to-do list she’d be handed at Direct Health.

 Besides, she’s happy to travel to the Texas capital to connect with her team often, as well as attend industry conferences.
 She garnered a well-received speaking engagement, “Telemedicine and Telehealth: The Future is Now,” at last October’s annual meeting of the Association of Corporate Counsel.

 That having been several months before the global outbreak of COVID-19, “now” takes on even more urgency.
 Urgency that she’ll answer, because she believes that everyone should have easy access to quality healthcare when they need it most.

 “It is very rewarding to be part of a company and an industry laser focused on transforming healthcare,” says Crawford.
 “Especially with the extreme pressure on our hospitals today, there has never been a better time to innovate to change healthcare for the better.”